 Europe is not the leading continent when it comes to Ai, that crown is taken by China and America.
 This is worrying for the EU as they are the second largest economic power.
 If they don’t step up their game soon, they’ll fall behind.

 China and America have the advantage – they are not held back by national borders or currency.
-But Europe is divided borders, with each country having different policy in regards to data, and vast cultural difference.
+But Europe is divided by borders, with each country holding different policy in regards to data and vast cultural difference.
 This makes purchasing of digital services between European countries far less common.

 It’s an opportunity for companies to seriously enhance their performance capabilities and have a competitive edge.
 It will majorly increase the productivity within workplaces, improve data analysis, and could provide entirely new solutions and possibilities for companies.

 Currently, 400+ Ai startups reside in continental Europe, and the number is growing.
 The United Kingdom remains the dominating force in Europe, with London taking the lead with over 90 Ai startups, followed by Germany (Berlin), France (Paris), and Spain (Madrid).
 Both the UK and France have made investment in Ai a top priority, and it is hoped that other European countries will follow suit.